Toward a Three-dimensional Counterpart of Cruse's Theorem: Introduction

-Cruse settled conditions that ensure an $r\times r$ symmetric latin rectangle can be extended to a symmetric latin square \cite{MR329925} (see Theorem \ref{crusorigthmgt}).
-We nearly extend this result to symmetric layer-rainbow latin cubes (see Theorem \ref{embedvialistthm}).
+Cruse settled conditions that ensure an $m\times m$ symmetric latin rectangle on $n$ symbols can be embedded in a symmetric latin square of order $n$ \cite{MR329925} (see Theorem \ref{crusorigthmgt}).
+We consider the following three-dimensional analogue of Cruse's theorem. \begin{problem} Find conditions under which an $m\times m\times m$ symmetric layer-rainbow latin box on $n$ symbols can be embedded in a symmetric layer-rainbow latin cube of order $n$. \end{problem} To investigate this problem, first we need to define symmetry.
 A layer-rainbow latin cube $L$ of order $n$ is {\it symmetric} if it meets the following conditions. \begin{enumerate} \item $L_{ij\ell}=L_{j\ell i}=L_{\ell ij}$ for distinct $i,j,\ell \in \{1,\dots,n\}$, \item $L_{iij}=L_{jj i}, L_{iji}=L_{jij}, L_{ij j}=L_{jii}$ for $i,j\in \{1,\dots,n\}$. \end{enumerate} Here is an example of a symmetric layer-rainbow latin cube of order 5.

+For convenience, we have used letters for symbols.
+For example, $L_{112}=L_{221}=F$, $L_{255}=L_{522}=N$, and $L_{134}=L_{341}=L_{413}=R$.
+These objects are natural three-dimensional analogues of symmetric latin squares.
+Note that in a symmetric latin square, if row $i$ is given, column $i$ is uniquely determined (if fact row $i$ and column $i$ are identical).
+For $i\in \{1,\dots,n\}$, let